 - Preheat oven to 400°F. Generously grease a 9 x 13 casserole dish with cooking spray.

 - In a small saucepan over medium heat, heat the chicken broth and milk together.
 Then slowly whisk in the flour, garlic powder, Italian seasoning, salt and pepper until smooth.
-Add two cups of water and whisk to combine.

 - Drizzle the olive oil to the bottom of a casserole dish, add the chicken cubes and season with salt and pepper.
 Add the quinoa and the Havarti cheese on top, then transfer the sauce over the quinoa and chicken.
 Bake in the preheated oven for 45 minutes, tossing halfway through to separate any clumped quinoa.